plainspooky/inliner/README.md

 ## Line splitting

 You could split a statement in two or more lines.
-Use a backslash -- ```\``` -- to mark them as part of the previous statement.
+Just use a backslash -- ```\``` -- at begining of line to mark them as part of the previous statement.

 Example: